ChezyName/DIAVOLO/README.md

 # DIAVOLO : Multiplayer Boss Battles

 Diablo IV Came Out A Few Days, So I Decided To Remake The Game As A Dungeon Crawler.
 Think Of League of Legends x Binding Of Issac.

+# Main Menu & Lobby
+This game uses a simple lobby system where the player sets thier username at the start of the game and is able to host or join from that menu.
+> This game also uses *Listen Servers* Where The Hosting Player Is The Server and A Client.
+If Hosting, Host On Port 7777 // Port Forward On Port 7777

 # Movement